 Two conflicting studies about HSCT and progressive MS have surfaced in the last two months.
 The first was an apropos article from Tomas Kalincik, PhD, of the Royal Melbourne Hospital in Australia in a late-breaking presentation at the 2022 meeting of the European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS).
 The second was by Matilde Inglese, MD, PhD, study author and professor of neurology at the University of Genoa, in Italy, which was published in Neurology on December 21, 2022.

-The presentation was regarding AHSCT and Progressive MS. Kalinick's findings have long since been suspected, yet there are defintely some high-profile cases which contradict this new research.
-My mentor, George Goss, mentioned througout this blog, is one of them.
-Without George's detailed documentation of his experience, I might have not undergone my own such treatment.
-(My diagnosis at the time of my procedure was Relapsing MS.)
+The presentation was regarding AHSCT and Progressive MS. Kalinick's findings have long since been suspected, yet there are definitely some high-profile cases that contradict this new research.
+My mentor, George Goss, mentioned throughout this blog, is one of them.
+Without George's detailed documentation of his experience, I might not have undergone my such treatment.
+(My own diagnosis at the time of my procedure was Relapsing MS.)

 I've been getting nudged to update this blog.
 I realize that I've been silent to an almost negligent degree.
 So sorry about that.
 I've been trying to move on from being "the guy who did the bone marrow transplant" to just being more of just some "guy."

 Then I found HSCT as a real, potential solution.
 I had new hope.
 My title changed to "the guy who was going to go overseas to get a non-FDA-approved, experimental stem cell transplant."
-I held that title for only three months until for a month I became "the guy who's in Mexico getting a non-FDA-approved stem cell transplant."
+I held that title for only three months until, for a month, I became "the guy who's in Mexico getting a non-FDA-approved stem cell transplant."
 People made up their own reasons why the FDA hadn't approved this procedure.
 The most common misinformation I heard was that it was a moral issue due to the killing of a fetus or something like that.
 In the meantime, I suffered.
-I had to explain that my transplant was autologous, and it was still experimental because of the mortality risk.
+I had to explain that my transplant was autologous and was still experimental in the US because of the mortality risk.

 Updated March 31, 2018.